Sevas Tra: Background and recording

 Otep wrote and recorded Sevas Tra in the span of two months.
 Shamaya said she "wanted to get in there and write it, get it recorded and get home", and believed the short creative window made Otep more confident and closer as a band.
 The band wrote the album in September 2001, during which time they were working six days and twelve-hours per week.
 They went in with no fixed ideas, and conceived songs starting with either their music or lyrics; each member would come up with their own parts before coming together and working on arrangements.
 McGuire highlighted Otep's members backgrounds in jazz fusion, funk, and classical music as influences and felt the album's songwriting stemmed from them "[knowing] ourselves personally".
 Shamaya exclusively handled lyrics and vocals, and held the final say over "what works and what doesn't".
 When writing lyrics, she drew influences from authors including Charles Baudelaire and Jack Kerouac and books about Aincent Egyptian magic and other cultures; in an interview with Metal Edge, she expressed further interest in Greek and Roman mythology and Sumerian religion.
-Most of the songs from Jihad were reworked as Shamaya wanted them to be more aggressive and give Patterson "his own voice" on them; "The Lord is My Weapon" was renamed "Sacreliege".
+Most of the songs from Jihad were reworked as Shamaya wanted them to be more aggressive and give Patterson "his own voice" on them; "The Lord is My Weapon" was renamed "Sacrilege".

 Once writing was completed, Otep travelled to Seattle to begin recording Sevas Tra with producer Terry Date at Studio Litho in October 2001.
 Date first expressed interest in working with the band after seeing them perform at a private showcase for Capitol Records; Shamaya said they wanted to work with him as they "thought he would be the right person to find our distinctive sound".
 The first song Shamaya recorded vocals for was "Jonestown Tea", which she completed in one take following three attempts in a room lit by a single candle.
 Shamaya said she almost had an emotional breakdown recording the rest of the album following the song, but believed that the experience "might have helped in some aspects, that I know the things that were said and done on [the] record were real."
 Following additional recording and mixing sessions at the Record Plant in Hollywood in November 2001, Sevas Tra was completed in March 2002.